From the Principal

 Principal, Secondary School

-Our suite of Subject Selection Handbooks include current and important information about the subjects available to our Secondary School students at Carey Harrisdale.
+Our suite of Course Information Handbooks include current and important information about the courses available to our Secondary School students at Carey Harrisdale.
 Click on the relevant school year’s publication below to view online or contact the College to request a printed copy.

 Parent Documents and Calendar